morgancross2/regression_project_zillow/README.md

 - All models (LarLasso, Quadratic Linear Regression, Cubic Linear Regression) predicted home value better than the baseline.

 Takeaways:
+ - My best model, Quadratic Linear Regression, only reduced the baseline error by \\$35,000 or 13% of total baseline error.
  - More in home features and/or quality of life by location data would greatly improve the model.
- - My best model, Quadratic Linear Regression, only reduced the baseline error by \\$30,000 or 13% of total baseline error.

 Recommendations:
 - Evaluate data that tax value assessors use in their assessment.
 They have a policy and procedure they must follow, and being able to use their process in predicting home value would be essential to building better models moving forward.
-- Track assigned school ratings and nearby crime rates.
-These features directly impact quality of life for most single family residence buyers.

 -----
 ## Data Dictionary: